Before the Coffee Gets Cold: A Heartfelt Novel Exploring Regret, Redemption and Closure From a Magical Café (Before the Coffee Gets Cold Series, 1)

 ✨ Summarized by Bookclubs AI

-Readers say *Before the Coffee Gets Cold* offers a charming and original concept of time travel through a magical café, sparking heartfelt reflections...
+Readers say *Before the Coffee Gets Cold* is a cozy, heartfelt novel that offers a fresh, gentle take on time travel through a magical café.
+Many prai...

 4 🌟 I was a bit confused starting this book as I didn't realize it was 4 different interconnected short stories.
 I think it may have lost a little something in translation.
 It was repetitive in stating the rules..
 Even within a story to the point of being a bit annoying.
 I did get teary eyed in the 2nd and 4th story.
 The overall theme of the stories were easy to get, even if the telling of them fell a little flat.
 I also think the culture difference between the author and myself led to some of the phrasing and tone of passages to just be odd for me.